paketo-buildpacks/liberty/README.md

 package at the path `features/cache.dummy_1.0.0.jar`.
 The buildpack also assumes that the feature manifest file will be at the path `features/cache.dummy_1.0.0.mf`.

-After creating the feature descriptor, tar and gzip the `feature.toml` and `features` directory so that it tar has the contents similar to the following, and upload it somewhere it can be served via HTTP.
+After creating the feature descriptor, tar and gzip the `feature.toml` and `features` directory so that it has the contents similar to the following:

 ```console
 $ tar tzf liberty-conf.tar.gz